Haliro

 B2B buyers expect relevant and contextualised interactions.
 Having precise information about a prospect’s business challenges enables the sales pitch to be adapted from the very first contact.

-An approach based on sales intelligence significantly increases qualification and conversion rates.
+An approach based on sales intelligence improves qualification quality when signals are reliable and connected to concrete actions.
 Teams identify genuine opportunities more quickly and abandon leads with no potential.

 Sales and marketing alignment